Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

 always use the

 The code runs much faster in release mode.
 The speed difference may be really noticeable.
-As of Castle Game Engine 6.3, the ray-tracer is 1.9 times slower in development mode vs release mode.
-The speed differences of a typical game are usually not that drastic (since you don't spend 100% of your time calculating math expressions, unlike a ray-tracer), but significant differences are still expected, especially if you measure the performance of a particular calculation (not just looking at game FPS).
+For example, as of Castle Game Engine 6.3, our "toy" software ray-tracer (CastleRayTracer unit) is 1.9 times slower in development mode vs release mode.
+The speed differences of a typical game are usually not that drastic (since a normal game doesn't spend 100% of time calculating math expressions on CPU, unlike a software ray-tracer), but significant differences are still expected, especially if you measure the performance of a particular calculation (not just looking at game FPS).

 So in most cases it's really important that you measure the speed only of the release build of your game, and this is the version that you want to provide to your players.